ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 One can see the current settings, as well as change/update them using browsers devel-tool/console.
 It is attached to the document object.
 Some of these can also be updated using the Settings UI.

+  apiEP - select between /completions and /chat/completions endpoint provided by the server/ai-model.

   bCompletionFreshChatAlways - whether Completion mode collates complete/sliding-window history when communicating with the server or only sends the latest user query/message.